 Registered Staff Hours

-Remarkably, we awarded this nursing home a grade of C for our nursing rating, which isn't a bad grade.
-Our nursing score is largely tied to the nursing home's nurse staffing.
-This place provides only 0.3 hours of nursing care per patient each day.
-This is a somewhat uninspiring figure as it is well below average.
-Finally, our nursing ratings also factor in quality-based measures, such as preventing major falls.
-Despite not having the most impressive total nursing hours per resident, this place actually performed admirably in the area of preventing major falls.
-This is usually a reliable indicator that a place has sufficient quality controls in place.
-Many falls can be avoided if a nursing home supplies enough nurses aids to assist its residents.
+While we were not high on this nursing home overall, we awarded it a B- in nursing.
+This is more respectable than the facility's overall score.
+There are a host of criteria within this category.
+Many of these factors are tied to the quantity of nurse staffing.
+This nursing home provides 0.3 hours of nursing care per patient each day.
+This is a much lower figure than we were hoping for.
+Finally, nursing scores also factor in quality-based assessments, such as preventing major falls.
+Despite not having the highest total nursing hours per resident, this place performed admirably in the area of preventing major falls.
+This is typically a good indicator that a facility has sufficient quality controls in place.
+Some falls could be avoided if a facility supplies enough nurses aids to assist its patients.

 Does this page answer your questions about Pillar of Cedar Valley?